 In some cases where someone other than the parent has custody, for example a child under state custody in foster care or living with grandparents, the state or grandparent become the obligee and receives child support payments on behalf of the child.

-There is limited data on the reliability of child support payments, however, according to a recent US Census Bureau report, child support payments are inconsistent.2 Of the 5.9 million custodial parents due support in 2009, 41 percent received full payment, nearly 30 percent received partial payment while another 30 percent received no payment at all during the year.
-This is a decrease from previous years when over 46 percent received full payment and only 23 percent received no support.
+There is limited data on the reliability of child support payments, however, according to a recent U.S. Census Bureau report, child support payments are inconsistent.
+Of the 6.3 million custodial parents due support in 2011, 43.4 percent received full payment, nearly 30.7 percent received partial payment while another 25.9 percent received no payment at all during the year.
+This is an improvement from previous years with more custodial parents receiving full or partial payments and a nearly 5 percent decrease in the number of custodial parents receiving no payment at all.
 By changing the focus of the child support enforcement system to include family centered options, child support payment reliability is expected to increase.

 Child support serves several important goals.